-To understand intraocular pressure, consider that a healthy eye constantly produces fluid to keep itself nourished, and has a built-in drainage system for fluid to exit the eye.
-If the eye produces too much fluid too quickly, or the drainage system malfunctions, fluid builds up and causes an increase in pressure inside the eye.
+To understand glaucoma, traditionally a healthy eye constantly produces fluid to keep itself nourished, and has a built-in drainage system for fluid to exit the eye.
+If the eye produces too much fluid, or the drainage system malfunctions, fluid can build up and cause an increase in pressure inside the eye.
 Eventually, the pressure can damage the optic nerve and lead to permanent, irreversible vision loss.

 Open-Angle Glaucoma